Pacific Ninebark (Physocarpus capitatus)

 • Deciduous shrub with thin brown bark shredding into many layers on older wood.

 • Inflorescence is a round snowball-like cluster.
-Flowers more or less 1/2 in. across, with 5 white rounded petals, many stamens, hairs divided like a star on the calyx.
+Flowers more or less 1/2 inch across, with 5 white rounded petals, many stamens, hairs divided like a star on the calyx (green leaf-like tissue surrounding the flower)

 • Rarity: Locally Common